muziejus/media-history-of-nyc/sections/assessment.md

 each other’s work.
 Revisions will be due at 23:59 the following Tuesday.
 The grade will depend on the coherence and originality of your argument, as well as your participation and response during the critique.
-As with all the papers, your work should be your own, and not merely a reproduction of our discussions in class.
+As with all the papers, your work should be your own and not merely a reproduction of our discussions in class.

 #### Second essay